virginiaequitycenter/cville-equity-atlas/docs/README.md

 [equityatlas.virginiaequitycenter.org](https://virginiaequitycenter.github.io/cville-equity-atlas/)
   * Our "live" website that the world can see.
   * The site is published using Github pages, but also has a redirect from [equityatlas.virginiaequitycenter.org](equityatlas.virginiaequitycenter.org)
-  * Currently, updating the code in the "main" branch of this repo will not update the live site.
-The site is currently deployed from the gh-pages branch - more on that in [Publishing Updates](#publishing-updates).
+  * Currently, updating the code in the `main` branch of this repo will not update the live site.
+The site is currently deployed from the `gh-pages` branch - more on that in [Publishing Updates](#publishing-updates).

 ## Working with Jekyll

-  * We use [Jekyll](https://jekyllrb.com) for publishing our site.
+  * We use [Jekyll](https://jekyllrb.com) for the production of the Equity Atlas site.
-  * Jekyll takes markdown and html files and uses layouts to create a static website.
+  * Jekyll converts Markdown, HTML, and other files into a static website.
 They provide ample [documentation on the basics](https://jekyllrb.com/docs/), and there is also a large community of users, so searching for help on stackoverflow and the like often provides a lot of solutions.

 ## Site Structure